Climate change

 Investments in nature-based solutions include:

-• The multi-donor, French-led Kiwa Initiative, which provides nature-based solutions financing for Pacific governments, civil society and regional organisations ($6 million).
+- French-led Kiwa Initiative is a multi-donor facility that provides nature-based solutions financing for Pacific governments, civil society and regional organisations ($6 million).

-• Australia is supporting the United Nations Development Programme and Global Environment Fund’s Small Grants Program to implement a Community Based Adaptation program across the Pacific and South-East Asia ($10 million).
+- Australian support for the United Nations Development Programme and Global Environment Fund’s Small Grants Program to implement a Community Based Adaptation program across the Pacific and Southeast Asia ($10 million).

-• The Climate Resilient by Nature program delivers a portfolio of community-led ecosystem restoration and conservation programs in the Indo-Pacific – boosting biodiversity, sequestering carbon, and making communities more resilient to climate change and disasters ($21.2 million).
+- Climate Resilient by Nature program, which delivers a portfolio of community-led ecosystem restoration and conservation programs in the Indo-Pacific – boosting biodiversity, sequestering carbon, and making communities more resilient to climate change and disasters ($21.2 million).

-• The Tropical Asia Forestry Fund 2 under the Australia Climate Finance Partnership, which will bring over 10,000 hectares of Southeast Asia forestry plantations under sustainable management practices (US$10 million).
+- Tropical Asia Forestry Fund 2 under the Australia Climate Finance Partnership, which will bring over 10,000 hectares of Southeast Asia forestry plantations under sustainable management practices (USD10 million).